ExpediaGroup/circus-train-bigquery/DEVELOPERS.md

 * The `ExtractionContainer` object is passed to `ExtractionService` via the `register(_)` method.

-The copying of the data is then carried out by CircusTrain copiers.
+The copying of the data is then carried out by Circus Train copiers.

 # Contact

 ## Mailing List
-If you would like to ask any questions about or discuss Circus Train or Circus Train Big Query please join our mailing list at
+If you would like to ask any questions about or discuss Circus Train or Circus Train BigQuery please join our mailing list at

   [https://groups.google.com/forum/#!forum/circus-train-user](https://groups.google.com/forum/#!forum/circus-train-user)